Brahmin95/LegacyComLogger/docs/wiki.md

 | **Ultimate Fallback** | **Null Logger** | (For Application Stability) If *any* stage of initialization fails, the `LogManager` returns a `NullLogger` instance.
 This object implements the `ILogger` interface but all its methods are empty.
 This guarantees that calls like `_log.Info(...)` throughout the application do not throw a `NullReferenceException` and the application continues to execute seamlessly, albeit without generating logs. |

 This comprehensive strategy ensures that from an administrator's perspective, there is always a diagnostic trail, and from the user's perspective, the application remains usable no matter what state the logging system is in.

+## 5. Performance as a Feature

+In a high-concurrency Citrix environment, a logging framework must be a "good corporate citizen." **This principle extends beyond application responsiveness to include the mindful consumption of all shared server resources—CPU cycles, memory, and especially disk I/O. The design considers the entire logging pipeline, from the efficiency of file writes on the server to the downstream resource cost of the Filebeat agent harvesting those logs.
+The goal is to ensure the framework's operational footprint remains minimal, predictable, and non-disruptive to other services.**

+### Benchmarking Critical Paths

+To guarantee a low-overhead implementation, key performance-sensitive code paths are benchmarked using **BenchmarkDotNet**.
+This practice moves performance from a subjective goal to a measurable metric.
+Areas under scrutiny include:

+*   **Logger Instantiation:** The cost of calling `LogManager.GetLogger()` for the first time and for subsequent calls.
+*   **Log Call Overhead:** The time taken for a simple `Info()` call versus a call with complex, structured properties.
+*   **COM Data Marshalling:** The performance of the `ComBridge` when converting `Scripting.Dictionary` objects and invoking the "best-effort" `ToLogString()` on VB6 objects.

+These benchmarks are run as part of the development cycle to prevent performance regressions and validate design choices, ensuring that even verbose logging has a negligible impact on the application's responsiveness.

+### Designed for Contention

+The NLog provider is explicitly configured for the multi-process, multi-user Citrix environment:

+*   **`concurrentWrites="true"`**: This setting allows multiple processes on the same server to safely write to the same log file without causing file locks.
+*   **`keepFileOpen="false"`**: While slightly reducing performance for a single process, this setting is critical in a shared environment.
+It prevents a process from holding a long-lived handle to a log file, which significantly reduces the risk of file contention and improves overall system stability.

+This configuration prioritizes system-wide reliability over single-process optimization, which is the correct trade-off for the target environment.

+---

+## 6. Dynamic Configuration and Control

+Diagnosing issues in a production environment with over 1,500 concurrent users requires the ability to adjust logging verbosity on the fly.
+The framework is designed to provide this control without requiring application restarts or impacting users who are not being investigated.

+### Runtime Log Level Adaptation

+The NLog provider is configured with `autoReload="true"` in the `NLog.config` file.
+This instructs NLog to monitor the configuration file for changes and automatically apply them in real-time.
+This enables powerful, multi-level diagnostic control:

+*   **Fleet-Wide:** A standard `NLog.config` can be pushed using a tool like **Octopus Deploy** to set a baseline logging level for all ~100 servers.
+*   **Per-Machine:** For a server-specific issue, an administrator can **customize the config file locally on that one machine** for immediate, targeted diagnostics.
+Alternatively, Octopus Deploy can target a single server to apply a more verbose logging configuration.
+*   **Per-User (Advanced):** NLog’s powerful filtering rules can be used within a single config file to enable `Trace`-level logging for a specific username (e.g., `when='${gdc:item=username} == "jdoe"'`), providing hyper-granular diagnostics without affecting other users on the same server.

+**Crucially, this dynamic capability does not compromise stability.
+If a faulty `NLog.config` is deployed—either manually or across the fleet—the framework's resilience architecture (detailed in Section 4) ensures the application remains unaffected.** The `LogManager` will catch the configuration error, log the details to the internal logger and Windows Event Log, and revert to the safe `NullLogger`, preventing any disruption to the end-user's workflow.

 ---